AirHelp Score 2025: How did we rank the airports?

 What counts as ‘on time’?

-We count any flight that arrived within 15 minutes of its published arrival time as an on-time flight.
-For this year's score, we looked at flights for the period of 1st May 2023 to 30th April 2024.
+A flight arriving within 15 minutes of its scheduled arrival time is considered on-time.
+For this year's score, we looked at flights from 1 June 2024 to 31 May 2025.

 We calculated how many flights were on time and expressed this number as a percentage.
 The higher the score, the higher the percentage of on-time flights.
 For example, a score of 8.5 means 85% of flights were on time.